rickfay/z17-randomizer/README.md

   - **Ku's Domain Fight**
     - This is the Zora's Domain area, but in Lorule.
 For technical reasons, this will be a chest.
   - **Woman**
-    - Yes, that's really her name.
-Rescue the Maiamai on her roof in Kakariko and then talk to her to get a reward.
+    - Rescue the Maiamai on her roof in Kakariko and then talk to her to get a reward.
-  - **Zelda (Hyrule Castle)**
-    - The north room in Hyrule Castle now has a chest in place of the item Zelda gives you in vanilla.
-- <u>Charm added to Item Pool</u>
-  - Zelda gives this out in vanilla when you visit her in Hyrule Castle.
-  - It is functionally useless - Don't mistake it for the actual Pendant of Courage.
-  - AKA the "Fool's Pendant"
+    - (Yes... that's really her name.)
 - <u>Great Rupee Fairy improvements</u>
   - Automatically throw 3000 rupees as one ~1 minute long action.
     - More work to do here, but this makes her much more tolerable.